48 Notable alumni of

 -

-Bryan Michael Doyle, an Australian politician, was a member of the New South Wales Legislative Assembly representing Campbelltown for the Liberal Party from 2011 to 2015.
+Bryan Michael Doyle is an Australian former politician.
+He was a member of the New South Wales Legislative Assembly representing Campbelltown for the Liberal Party from 2011 to 2015.

 -